Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

    1. Unpack the plugin archive to wp-content/plugins folder of your WordPress installation
    2. Activate Sphinx Search plugin via WordPress Settings
    3. Make sure WordPress upload directory is writable by web server (by default WordPress is configured to use wp-content/uploads)
-   4. Open Sphinx Search settings page and follow by Wizard steps to setup Sphinx Search Server and plugin configuration
+   4. Open Sphinx Search settings page and follow Wizard steps to setup Sphinx Search Server and plugin configuration
    5. After Wizard finished start Sphinx Search by pressing "Start Sphinx daemon"

 ==== Setup schedule ====